hunlreev/Sidescroller-Survival-2D/README.txt

 Description: A text adventure RPG game for CSCI 352!

 STARTER IDEAS TO IMPLEMENT
-- GUI to interact with
-- Some sort of introduction for a story
+- Interactive GUI for Gameplay
+- The Story (short for the sake of the semester)
-- Way to pick a class (three classes)
+- Class Selection (three classes)
-- Get and use loot
+- Obtain/Use Loot

 ADDITIONAL IDEAS TO IMPLEMENT (IF WE HAVE TIME)
-- Text combat with health!
-- Perhaps magic abilities as an option instead of a sword
-- Gold and leveling system
+- Gold and Leveling system
+- Different Locations/Areas